-- Only variables that are defined as global are visible in the display area. - All variables can be edited or removed. - Groups of variables as well as individual variables can be added or imported to the global level. - Global variables are stored in the file global.custom_argvars in the same directory as the global IAR Embedded Workbench configuration file IarIdePm.ini.
+- Only variables that are defined as global are visible in the display area; all these variables can be edited or removed. - Groups of variables as well as individual variables can be added or imported to the global level. - Global variables are stored in the file global.custom\argvars in a specific directory, see Files for global settings, page 168.